drake7707/Drakarah3DPrinter/README.md

  - Don't buy a Dragon HF hotend.
 It's really not worth the extra price when you can buy 4 Bambu like TZ2.0 V6 style hotends for the same price.
 Even the super cheap V6 clones work well.
  - Buy 10m PTFE tube instead of the cheaper 1m, it's so much nicer to just have enough PTFE tube that bends are relaxed.
 So many issues I had with underextrusion and PLA filament snapping under stress was due to tight bends or pinched points in the bowden tube.
  - Don't put your printer on a spot that has a lot of sunlight.
 Yes the free heating is nice, but ABS parts really don't like UV and mine significantly bleached after only a couple of months.
+ - Anything that is loose will rattle loudly during printing and annoy you.
+The Filter lids are slide in lids and not tight enough to not rattle, some superglue fixed that.
+The Clicky clack door panel also needed some extra panel or it would rattle in its extrusions.
+Test for rattle during assembly.
+ - Pull on your dang crimps after crimping.
+If they come off it was a bad crimp and can cause intermittent connection issues.
+I've made some bad crimps and the thermistor dipped and caused prints to fail.
+Having to disassemble to recrimp is no fun, test during assembly.